evolite/StashSeer/README.md

    STASH_API_KEY=your-stash-key
    ```

-3. **For browser script:** Copy `Stasharr.js` into Tampermonkey and update the hardcoded values at the top
+3. **For browser script:** Copy `Stasharr.js` into Tampermonkey and click the Settings button to configure

 ## How It Works